robotsorcerer/robotsorcerer.github.io/_posts/2017-04-05-Convex-NonConvex.md

 <a name="problem-formulation"></a>
 ### Solving Quadratic Programming in a Backprop setting

-When trying to construct a controller for a regulator, or MRAS system, we may imagine that the way to derive the control law determination is a search process for a control scheme that takes an arbitrary nonzero initial state to a zero state, ideally in a short amount of time.
+When trying to construct a controller for a regulator, or an MRAS system, we may imagine that the control law determination is a search process for a control scheme that takes an arbitrary nonzero initial state to a zero state, ideally in a short amount of time.
 If the system is controllable, then we may require the controller taking the system, from state \\(x(t\_0)\\) to the zero state at time \\(T\\).
 If \\(T\\) is closer to \\(t\_0\\) than not, more control effort would be required to bear states to \\(t\_0\\).
 This would  ensure the transfer of states.
 In most engineering systems, an upper bound is set on the magnitudes of the variables for pragmatic purposes.
 It therefore becomes impossible to take \\(T\\) to \\(0\\) without exceeding the control bounds.
 Unless we are ready to tolerate high gain terms in the controller parameters, the control is not feasible for finite T. So what do we do?
 To meet the practical bounds manufacturers place on physical actuators, it suffices to manually formulate these bounds as constraints into the control design objectives.

 Model predictive controllers have explicit ways of incorporating these constraints into the control design.
 There are no rules for tuning the parameters of an MRAC system so that the control laws generated in our adjustment mechanism are scaled into the bounds of the underlying actuator.